 Choose a service first, then choose a phone.
 Reviewers say that network functionality and customer service are more important than the specific phone.
 Most national carriers offer similar selections of phones in all categories.
 Most carriers have a handful of exclusive phones as well, but those seldom stand out enough in reviews to override other factors in choosing a service.

 Estimate the amount of data you need.
 While charges can quickly mount if you exceed your plan's data allowance, consider starting with a lower data amount but keep a careful watch on your usage.
 With careful management -- using Wi-Fi at home, in the office or in available hotspots, for example -- data consumption can be lower than you might expect.
 On the other hand, if you like to stream movies and even music while on the go, you will burn through tons of data.
-If that's you, consider an unlimited plan from T-Mobile or Sprint, the only national carriers to offer them.
+If that's you, consider an unlimited plan or one that includes unlimited streaming, even if that's at reduced resolutions.

 Check the coverage area.
 Carriers have coverage maps on their websites, but those are only estimates and can be impacted significantly by geography, buildings, trees and the like.
 Signal strength mapping sites and apps, such as OpenSignal and Sensorly, provide highly localized information provided by users; see Our Sources for more information.
 Beyond that, most carriers have good to great coverage in major metropolitan areas, but things can be markedly different in suburban or rural areas.
 Check voice as well as data coverage.
 For data, check if your carrier offers LTE or a lower-speed service.
 In addition to checking coverage near your home, check coverage at your job or school, as well as in areas where you frequently travel.